alekho77/7d2d-servers/mods/PickupStorageContainers/README.md

-# Pickup Storage Containers ### How to Use
+# Recoverable Storage Containers Mod

-1. **Place storage containers on your base** within your Land Claim Block area
-2. **Hold 'E' key** while looking at any supported storage container (2-3 seconds)
-3. **Select "Pickup"** from the radial interaction menu
-4. The container will be returned to your inventory with all contents preserved

-## Requirements

-- **Land Claim Block ownership**: You must own the LCB in the area where the container is placed
-- **Area coverage**: Storage containers must be within your LCB protected area
-- **Container access**: You must have access to the container (not locked by another player)
-- **Hold interaction**: You need to hold 'E' for 2-3 seconds to see the pickup option

-## Technical Details
+## Description

-The mod adds two essential properties to each supported container:
-- **`CanPickup="true"`**: Enables the pickup functionality
-- **`TakeDelay="2-3"`**: Sets the hold time required (2 seconds for crates/cabinets, 3 seconds for safes/fridges)

-These work together with the game's Land Claim Block system to provide secure pickup functionality.scription

-This mod allows players to pickup all storage containers, chests, safes, and other storage blocks on their base.
-The pickup feature works only within the Land Claim Block (LCB) area and requires ownership of the LCB.
+This mod allows players to "disassemble" and recover all storage containers, chests, safes, and other storage blocks on their base.
+When you disassemble an empty container using the proper tools, you get the container back as an item instead of just raw materials.

 ## Features